 As seen in the photos, this site is divided into two portions, about 100 feet away from each other.

 Obligatory note: When finding pottery shards and other archaeological items, never remove them.
-It is legal to handle archaeological items, but you must return them exact as found.
+It is legal to handle archaeological items, but you must return them exactly as found.

 These ruins are made up of several rooms, featuring one particularly well-preserved wall.
 Located just north of the Sears-Kay ruins, both sites are visible from one another.
 This site is protected by the Arizona Site Stewards.